-NOTE: Both the FORTRAN and Lab Wizard 1.0 versions of the mass calibration software have been modified to conform to the NIST policy on uncertainty (see NIST Technical Note 1297) as far as possible.
-References to "systematic error" have been changed to "type B uncertainty"; references to "random error" have been changed to "type A uncertainty"; and references to "uncertainty" have been changed to "expanded uncertainty."
-The type B uncertainties are calculated as one standard deviation estimates for systematic error, and the type A uncertainties are calculated as one standard deviation estimates for random error.
-The expanded uncertainties are calculated as the root sum squares of the type A and type B uncertainties multiplied by a coverage factor of two.
+The NIST Mass Code software has been modified to conform to the NIST policy on uncertainty (see NIST Technical Note 1297) as far as possible.
+References to "systematic error" have been changed to "type B uncertainty"; references to "random error" have been changed to "type A uncertainty" (although recall, that no random error component is entered for the starting restraints); and references to "uncertainty" have been changed to "expanded uncertainty."
+The type B uncertainties are calculated as one standard deviation estimates for systematic error, and the type A uncertainties are calculated as the root sum squares of the type A and type B uncertainties multiplied by a coverage factor of two.

 However, to preserve the integrity of the statistical control procedure for mass calibrations, the operation of the Mass Code deviates from the NIST policy in the evaluation of type A and type B uncertainties.
 The policy defines type A (random) uncertainties in a global manner; i.e., as a function of both local phenomena (balance precision and long-term measurement precision) and hierarchical phenomena (uncertainties associated with previously assigned values of reference standards).
 The test for statistical control for each series requires a standard deviation based only on local phenomena.
 The Mass Code does not distinguish between these two requirements, and it will produce an improper t-test if the hierarchical uncertainties are treated as random components.
-The solution to this conflict is to distinguish between local and hierarchical uncertainties and to define hierarchical uncertainties as type B uncertainties.6
+The solution to this conflict is to distinguish between local and hierarchical uncertainties and to define hierarchical uncertainties as type B uncertainties.